Nirzu97/PROJECT-Smart-Purse-for-Women/README.md

 Technologies and concepts used: IoT, NoSQL Database, Geolocation, Bluetooth, Android application development, Deep learning

 Tools and libraries used: NodeMCU, Arduino IDE, Arduino C, Firebase, MIT App inventor, Google GeoLocation API, Keras, Kaggle notebook

+See this for detailed architecture and images of the developed prototype and app: (Smart Purse for Women)[Videos and images of a project result/final project report (1).pdf]